muuvmuuv/vscode-sundial/README.md

 > ⚠️ Don't forget to set `"window.autoDetectColorScheme": false`

-> If you set the interval to zero (0) sundial will not periodically check the time but still when VS
+> If you set the interval to zero (0) sundial will not periodically check the time but
-> Code triggers some editor events.
+> still when VS Code triggers some editor events.

-> On both `daySettings` and `nightSettings` they will override your Workbench VSCode settings.
+> On both `daySettings` and `nightSettings` they will override your Workbench VSCode
-> Please make sure both have the same properties otherwise they will not change since Sundial is not
+> settings.
+Please make sure both have the same properties otherwise they will not change
-> remembering the settings you have set before!
+> since Sundial is not remembering the settings you have set before!

 #### Automatically set by current location

-Sundial will get your geolocation from [Free IP Geolocation API](https://freegeoip.app/) and check your internet connection via [Cloudflares 1.1.1.1 DNS-Server](https://1.1.1.1/).
+Sundial will fetch your geolocation from [ip-api](https://ip-api.com/).

 | Setting              | Default | Description                                      |
 | -------------------- | ------- | ------------------------------------------------ |